Marqise Lee: 2017

 On January 9, 2017, the Jacksonville Jaguars announced that interim head coach and offensive line coach Doug Marrone would be promoted to their full-time head coach for the 2017 season.
-Throughout training camp, Lee and Allen Hurns competed to be a starting wide receiver alongside Allen Robinson.
+Throughout training camp, Lee and Allen Hurns competed to be a starting wide receiver alongside Robinson.
 Offensive coordinator Nathaniel Hackett named Lee and Robinson the starting wide receivers to begin the season.

 Lee finished the 2017 season with 56 receptions for 702 yards and three touchdowns in 14 games and 14 starts.

 The Jacksonville Jaguars finished atop the AFC South with a 10–6 record and secured a playoff berth.
 On January 7, 2018, Lee started his first career playoff game and had a five-yard rush and was only targeted once in the Jaguars' 10–3 victory over the Buffalo Bills in the AFC Wild Card Round.
 The Jaguars defeated the Pittsburgh Steelers in the AFC Divisional Round and went on to lose 24–20 to the New England Patriots in the AFC Championship.
 Lee had four receptions for 42-yards during the Jaguars' playoff loss.